“I have always maintained that musicians are dancers and that dancers can be good dancers only when they are also good musicians.”

 Professional Studies Program – 9 Months (PSP):

 For periods of study greater than 90 days, including the nine-month Professional Studies Program (click here for more information), International students must obtain a Student Visa from the US government.
 This F-1 visa can be arranged through the Limón/Peridance Visa Program.
 This entitles students to stay in the US for up to a year to study dance full-time, and is renewable.
-The Limón/Peridance Visa Program provides an additional 20 technique classes per month beyond the Limón Program itself.
-These classes are chosen from the Peridance schedule of ballet, yoga, contemporary and many other movement styles.
+The Limón/Peridance Visa Program provides an additional 32 technique classes per month (on average) beyond the Limón Program itself.
+These classes are chosen from the Peridance schedule of Limon, ballet, yoga, contemporary and many other movement styles.
 The PSP/Visa may be taken as either a 9 or 12 month version.
-Twelve month students may start anytime after June 1, 2013.
+Twelve month students may start anytime after June 1.

-The twelve-week Fall and Spring Intensive Program students can apply for the 3-month Limón/Peridance Visa Program which provides an additional 22 technique classes per month beyond the Limón Program itself.
-FSP or SSP programs also fall within a 90-day tourist visa.
+The twelve-week Fall Studies Program students can apply for the 3-month Limón/Peridance Visa Program which provides an additional 32 technique classes per month beyond the Limón Program itself.
+The FSP program also falls within a 90-day tourist visa.
 Click here for more information.

 For more information on all Limón Programs, contact the Program Manager, Becky Brown, at firstname.lastname@example.org.